 We’ve had engineered hardwood floors in three different homes.
 So it’s safe to say that we have some experience keeping them clean.
 In this blog post, we’ll share some tips we’ve learned over the years on how to clean your engineered hardwood floors without causing any damage.
 And we’ll also talk about mistakes to avoid.

-The first step in keeping your engineered hardwood floors clean is to get on a regular schedule of vacuuming.
+The first thing you need to do to keep your engineered hardwood floors clean and looking great is to get on a regular vacuuming schedule.
 You can do this with your favorite upright vacuum, or a robot vac is also a great option.
-Doing this will prevent dirt and debris from building up on your floor, which will also help prevent your floors from being scratched.
+Doing this will prevent dirt and debris from building up on your floors.
+And it will help keep your floors from being scratched.

 Best Products for Cleaning Engineered Hardwood

-Within the realm of pH-neutral cleaners, there are still many different options available on the market.
+There are a lot of pH-neutral cleaners available on the market.
 Here are a few of our favorites:

-Weiman Hardwood Floor Cleaner & Polish is another great option.
-This 2-in-1 cleaner not only cleans your hardwood floors but also adds a protective layer of polish that helps resist future scratches and scuffs.
-It’s a great choice if you’re looking for an all-in-one solution.
+Weiman Hardwood Floor Cleaner & Polish is another great floor cleaner option.
+It’s a 2-in-1 that cleans your engineered hardwood and adds a protective finish that helps prevent future scratching and scuffs.

 Engineered Hardwood vs Solid Hardwood Floors